walwalwalides/MMP_Collection/MMP_SERVER/README.md

 The Software offers a new Way for better Creating WAV packages.
 That means granting increased Productivity - That promises more and better Work in less Time.

-`MMP` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.
+`MMP_Server` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.